modularity/logicapps-labs/samples/ai-loan-agent-sample/README.md

 **Note**: The deployment script requires active Azure CLI authentication and will exit with clear instructions if you're not logged in.

-### Azure Services Created by deploy.ps1
+### Azure Services Created by Bicep Deployment

-The deployment script automatically provisions these Azure services:
+The Bicep deployment (`deploy-bicep.ps1`) automatically provisions these Azure services:

 - **Azure Logic Apps Standard** - Workflow orchestration platform
 - **Azure OpenAI Service** - AI agent for loan decision making with GPT-4.1 deployment